Medical and Health Programs

 Minnesota health care programs include:

-These programs may help pay for all or part of your health care costs if you:
+These programs may help pay for all or part of your family's health care costs if you:

 Child and Teen Checkups (C&TC)

 C&TC is Minnesota’s Early and Periodic Screening, Diagnosis and Treatment Program.
-It covers children from birth through age 20 who are enrolled in Medical Assistance or MinnesotaCare.
+It covers children from birth through age 20 who are eligible for Medicaid.
 A visit often meets the health checkup requirements for school, Head Start, the WIC Program, child care, camps, and sports participation physicals.
 For more information, contact your county human services, public health, or tribal health agency.